JoseFRuiz/first-neural-net/README.md

    ```

 2. **Using pytest**:
-   Run the tests from within the Docker container:
+   Complete the methods in `A_forward_propagation_exercise.py`.
+Then run the tests from within the Docker container:
    ```bash
    # Start the container with an interactive shell
    docker run -it --rm -v "$(pwd):/home/jovyan/work" neural-net /bin/bash